bluephlavio/eph/docs/source/getting_started.rst

 Command line tool
 -----------------

-:mod:`eph` package also provides a command line tool with some sub-commands.
+:mod:`eph` package also provides a command line tool:
-For example, to retrive ephemerides from services like JPL Horizons use the `jpl` sub-command

 .. code-block:: bash

-    $ eph jpl 2007-11-17 2017-4-22 venus
+    $ eph 2007-11-17 2017-4-22 venus

-and you get ephemeris table of Venus starting from 2007-11-17 to 2017-4-22.
-You can also change the reference frame, the time-step size, the output etc. through the options provided.
-Check available options with
+This command gives you an ephemeris table of Venus starting from 2007-11-17 to 2017-4-22.
+You can also change the reference frame, the time-step size, the output etc.. through the options provided.
+Check available options typing

 .. code-block:: bash